-We sell only 4000 camping tickets.
+We sell 4000 camping tickets.
 We normally sell out, so purchase your tickets early.
 Click for tickets.

 CAMPING GUIDELINES & INFO

 Who Can Camp?
-To camp at Grey Fox, you must purchase a full festival ticket holder (age 13 and up) may camp during the festival.
-Also, children 12 years and under are admitted free with a ticketed parent or guardian.
+To camp at Grey Fox, you must purchase a full festival ticket.
+Kids 12 years and under are admitted free with a ticketed parent or guardian.

-Campsite Space: Think small.
+Camping Space & Etiquette: Think small.
 Please do not take more than 20×25 feet per campsite.
 You may save two small camping spots until NOON on Thursday.
-Even so, if you see someone looking for a camping spot, please welcome them in.
+EVEN SO, if you see someone looking for a camping spot, please welcome them in.
 We like to call this Compassionate Camping, and being kind and welcoming to everyone is very important.
-Saving space ends at noon sharp.
-Please leave all your big stuff (ping pong tables, couches, etc.) back home.
+Saving space ends Thursday at noon sharp.
+Please leave all big stuff (couches, etc.) at home.
 Bring only what you need.
 Click for What to Bring List.

-Camping Areas: There are six types of camping at Grey Fox: Quiet Camping, Pickers Paradise, Generatorville, Family Camping, High Meadow, and Staff Quiet Camping.
-Each is described below:
+Camping Areas: There are six types of camping at Grey Fox, each described below:

 Quiet Camping: If you like to turn in early, this is the place for you.
-DO bring your earplugs.
+HOWEVER, bring your earplugs.
 Music and laughter travel.
 In this area, we ask that people be as quiet as possible from 10pm to 7am.

-Pickers Paradise: Like to pick until the cows come home and get to know your neighbors after the music ends?
+Pickers Paradise: Like to pick into the wee hours and get to know your neighbors after the music ends?
 Head for Pickers Paradise.
-No time limits.
 Just be mindful of your neighbors and follow the golden rule.

-Family Camping: Got kids that spend a lot of time at the Family Tent or at the Kids Academy?
+Family Camping: Got kids who spend a lot of time at the Family Tent or Kids Academy?
 Family Camping is nestled around those venues, so this will be a convenient spot for you to camp.
-It’s not a quiet zone, so bring earplugs for when you turn in.
+It’s not a quiet zone, so bring earplugs.